ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-december-2024.md

 ### **Monthly Average Win Values**

-This metric calculates the average reward amount for each win event, showing how rewards are distributed across the network.
+This metric calculates the average reward amount for each win event, showing the average amount of xBZZ distributed in a single win event.

 ![Average Win Values (xBZZ) vs. Month](/uploads/Average-Win-Values-xBZZ-vs-Month-December-2024.svg)